 These individuals should see a doctor if the bloating coincides with:

 Small intestinal bacterial overgrowth (SIBO)

-The stomach and intestines are home to a variety of bacteria, many of which help the body digest food.
-Disturbing the balance of these bacteria can lead to an increase in harmful bacteria present in the small intestine.
+The stomach and intestines are home to various bacteria, which help the body digest food.
+Disturbing the balance of bacteria can lead to an increase in harmful bacteria in the small intestine.
 This is known as small intestinal bacterial overgrowth or SIBO.

-SIBO can cause bloating, frequent diarrhea, and may lead to difficulties digesting food and absorbing nutrients.
-For some people, SIBO can lead to osteoporosis or unintentional weight loss.
+SIBO can cause bloating, frequent diarrhea, and difficulties digesting food and absorbing nutrients.
+These chronic symptoms may lead to osteoporosis or weight loss in some people.

-Some people become bloated after eating certain foods.
-For example, people who are lactose intolerant, or who have a gluten allergy or celiac disease.
-The bloating usually goes away on its own but may be linked to diarrhea or stomach pain and will go away by removing the problem-causing food.
+Some people become bloated after eating certain foods — for example, people who have lactose intolerance, gluten allergy, or celiac disease.
+Bloating can be linked to diarrhea or stomach pain and will go away by removing the problem-causing food.

 Both IBS and Crohn’s can cause gas, diarrhea, and vomiting.
 If a person is also experiencing unexplained weight loss, they’re more likely to have Crohn’s disease.